 One important point to remember with visceral fat hidden from plain sight within your abdominal cavity.
 You could be relatively skinny and still be carrying too much 'hidden fat.'

 Because it is hidden, people refer to visceral fat as 'skinny fat.'
 Check to see if your hormones are to blame!

 There are different types of fats that we store in the body.
 Subcutaneous fat under the skin is fat that you can pinch under your arms, on your stomach, and on the tops of your legs.
 In contrast, visceral fat is under the stomach muscles deeper inside the body.

 Importantly a "beer belly" is a combination of both visceral and subcutaneous fat.
 Because visceral fat is stored deep within the body, it goes unseen, enveloping our internal organs padding out the spaces between them.

 Visceral obesity is estimated to affect over 20% of the global adult population.
 It is also considered the main predominant risk for metabolic syndrome, with some estimates saying that 50% of the world's population will be obese by 2030.
 Therefore, it is highly likely that metabolic syndrome will become (and is becoming) the most significant drain on healthcare worldwide.

-To make matters worse, visceral fat often affects the portal vein, which carries blood from the intestine to the liver, this increases fatty acids in the liver, affecting blood lipid production (including cholesterol and triglycerides).
-Also this increases insulin resistance leading to increased risk of type 2 diabetes.
+To make matters worse, visceral fat often affects the portal vein, which carries blood from the intestine to the liver; this increases fatty acids in the liver, affecting blood lipid production (including cholesterol and triglycerides).
+Also, this increases insulin resistance leading to an increased risk of type 2 diabetes.

 The good news is that exercise, diet changes, and hormone replacement therapy can reduce visceral obesity and have significant positive effects on your body and life expectancy.